jasonc/linux-sysadmin-interview-questions/README.md

 * What is a Split-Horizon DNS?
 * What is the sticky bit?
 * What does the immutable bit do to a file?
-* What is the difference between hardlinks and symlinks?
-What happens when you remove the source to a symlink/hardlink?
+* What is the difference between hard links and symlinks?
+What happens when you remove the source to a symlink/hard link?
 * What is an inode and what fields are stored in an inode?
 * How do you force a file system check on next reboot?
 * What is SNMP and what is it used for?